wjaratlerdsiri/aGATK/README.md

 ## Perform de novo genome assembly:

-For each genome, filtered FASTQ reads generated in Section 2.3 were assembled with pair information using ABySS v2.0.2 (Simpson et al., 2009).
+For each genome, filtered FASTQ reads generated in Supplementary Information 2.3 were assembled with pair information using ABySS v2.0.2 (Simpson et al., 2009; Supplementary Information).
 Default paired-end sequencing parameters for human genome assemblies were set with k-mer equal to 96 and five pairs minimally required to construct a contig.
 Subsequent assembled scaffolds in a FASTA format were chosen if larger than one kb.

 ## Locally align to sample-specific references:

 The sequence assembly per sample is treated as a reference genome.
-For each individual, nucleotide sequences of targeted regions of interest, consensus coding sequences (CCDS; release 20) described in SI10 are locally aligned in a BAM format against the sample-specific reference using the BWA-MEM algorithm, fast and accurate local alignment (Li & Durbin, 2009).
+For each individual, nucleotide sequences of targeted regions of interest, consensus coding sequences (CCDS; release 20) described in SI10 are locally aligned in a BAM format against the sample-specific reference using the BWA-MEM algorithm, fast and accurate local alignment (Li & Durbin, 2009; Supplementary Information).
 The BAM alignment is then sorted and indexed.

 ```
 bwa mem -t 16 $REFERENCE CCDSv20.GRCh38.exon.nt.ALL.fasta \